lowkaihon/data-analyst-agent-V2/README.md

 ## Deep Dive Mode

-For complex datasets or when you need comprehensive insights, activate **Deep Dive Mode** for an exhaustive 30-step analysis.
+For complex datasets or when you need comprehensive insights, activate **Deep Dive Mode** for an exhaustive analysis using up to 40 steps (30 for exploration + 10 reserved for summary).

 ### How to Use Deep Dive